ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

 * **The number of LogDNA pods equals the number of worker nodes in your cluster.**
 * All pods must be in a `Running` state.
 * *Stdout* and *stderr* are automatically collected and forwarded from all containers.
 Log data includes application logs and worker logs.
-* By default, the LogDNA agent pod that runs on a worker collects logs from all namespaces on that node.
+* By default, the logging agent pod that runs on a worker collects logs from all namespaces on that node.

-After the agent is configured, you should start seeing logs from this cluster in the LogDNA web UI.
+After the agent is configured, you should start seeing logs from this cluster in the logging UI.
 If after a period of time you cannot see logs, check the agent logs.

-To check the logs that are generated by a LogDNA agent, run the following command:
+To check the logs that are generated by a logging agent, run the following command:

 ```
 oc logs logdna-agent-<ID>
 ```
 {: pre}

-Where *ID* is the ID for a LogDNA agent pod.
+Where *ID* is the ID for a logging agent pod.

 For example,